 New York State Climate Leadership and Community Protection Act (SB S6599)

-Passed in July of 2019, New York State’s Climate Leadership and Community Protection Act (CLCPA) (Senate Bill S6599) commits the state of New York to integrated climate adaptation planning and climate justice.
-In addition to aggressive climate mitigation goals - including zero GHG emissions by 2050 and 100% renewable electricity usage by 2040 - the Act aims to address adaptation and resilience across state programming, land use planning, and local government support.
+Passed in July of 2019, New York State’s Climate Leadership and Community Protection Act (CLCPA) (Senate Bill S6599) commits the State of New York to implementing several integrated climate adaptation planning and climate justice goals.
+In addition to aggressive climate mitigation goals — including zero GHG emissions by 2050 and 100% renewable electricity usage by 2040 — the Act aims to address adaptation and resilience across state programming, land use planning, and local government support.

 First, the Act tasks the Department of Environmental Conservation with assessing all reasonably foreseeable risks of climate change on proposed projects and identifying which risks are the most significant.
 Issues to be considered should include sea-level rise, storm surges, flooding, and temperature and precipitation changes, among others.
 Second, it also mandates that developers who apply for regulatory permitting through the Department of Environmental Conservation — a process enabled by the Environmental Conservation Law (ECL) — demonstrate that future climate risks have been considered.